JJ00001/Pracitce_Project-Mixed_Messages/README.md

 ## Introduction

-Message generator program which generates a random output every time it's run.

-The output message itself deals with a weather-forecast for the upcoming day.
+Message generator program which generates a random (and non-sense) output every time it's run.
+The output message itself deals with a (non-sense) weather-forecast for the upcoming day.

 This is a practice project by CodeCademy.

 ## Technologies

-Node.js (v16.13.1)
+- Node.js (v16.13.1)

+- Git

+- GitHub